dss-14th/eda-repo-7/README.md

    - Compose New Portfolios(4 portfolios) based on traditional all-weather portfolio increasing the weight of the assets which are more correlated with SP_500(stock)

 ### 4. Trend Analysis about Rate of Cumulative Return by New Portfolios
-   - Backtest Result for All-weather portfolio 4
+   - Backtest Result for All-weather portfolios

 ## Conclusion
    - It is found that All-weather portfolio 4 is the best 'assest allocation portfolio' to increase returns with the limited risk of loosing investment.